Day-Cohort-77/server-side-dotnet-curriculum/book-2-entity-framework/chapters/tinytreats-automapper.md

 ```

 This can be more efficient than mapping after the query, as it only selects the properties needed for the DTO.

-## Benefits of Using AutoMapper

-By implementing AutoMapper in our Tiny Treats application, we gain several benefits:

-1. **Reduced boilerplate code**: We no longer need to manually map properties between objects.
-2. **Improved maintainability**: When we add new properties to our models or DTOs, we don't need to update mapping code in multiple places.
-3. **Fewer bugs**: Manual mapping is error-prone, especially when properties are added or renamed.
-4. **Cleaner controller code**: Our endpoints can focus on business logic rather than object mapping.
-5. **More efficient queries**: Using `ProjectTo` can optimize our database queries.

 ## Summary